buo/homebrew-cask-upgrade/README.md

         --no-brew-update  Prevent auto-update of Homebrew, taps, and fomulae before checking outdated apps.
     -y, --yes             Update all outdated apps; answer yes to updating packages.
+    -q, --quiet           Do not show information about installed apps or current options.
 ```

 Display usage instructions: